civilservicelgbt/civilservicelgbt.github.io/_team/jefferson-welsby.md

 Saorsa-Amatheia and myself have already had the pleasure of working together as previous Co-Chairs of DWP's LGBT+ Staff Network, DWP Pride for 2.5 years.
 We both have a strong desire to make a difference to the lives of LGBT+ people.

-W﻿e're really keen to encourage members to branch out from their Departments.
-Whilst the CS LGBT+ Network is already a vibrant and exciting network, we just want to increase that!
+We're really keen to encourage members to branch out from their Departments.
+Whilst the CS LGBT+ Network is already a vibrant and exciting network, we want to increase that!
 Please get in touch to share your thoughts, idea's and innovative ideas for the network, ultimately, this is your network!